Third Ball Attack in Table Tennis

 You don’t know how to train correctly for the 3rd ball attack.
 A coach has proposed to do this training “spin the ball at the table”.
 For me, this type of training is not for the 3rd ball attack but is just learn to feel the ball, learn to spin the ball.
 Or this type of Forehand topspin a feeding ball.
 No, if you train like that, you can not apply your 3rd ball attack consistently in the real match.

 3rd ball attacks always incorporate with your service.
 You should understand that “3rd ball attack” is the attack following your service, so this attack will depend on your serve.
 Normally, the best 3rd ball attack player will have the best set-up services.
-After his serve, he knows exactly where the ball is returned, and well prepared to attack this return.
+After his service, he knows exactly where the ball is returned, and well prepared to attack this return.
 So please train the 3rd ball attack with your service.

 5 Tips to master the 3rd ball attack